 - other telecommunication and information service providers or to our wholesale and other customers from or through whom you may acquire products or services

 - the manager of the Integrated Public Number Database (IPND), and other organisations as required or authorised by law (please see www.acma.gov.au for more information)

 - parties that assist us with fraud and identity checking including financial institutions and the Government’s National Document Verification Service, to verify the validity of any Government issued documentation you provide as proof of identity ie: to check a Drivers Licence, Medicare, Passport etc.

 - law enforcement and national security agencies, and other government and regulatory authorities as required or authorised by law

 - third parties who assist us in managing or developing our business and corporate strategies and functions, including our corporate risk or funding functions

 - our contractor, Sensis, to enable us to meet our Carrier Licence Conditions to produce and distribute an alphabetical public number directory (known as the White Pages).
-Note, if you have requested an unlisted number your number won't be published in the White Pages.
+Note, if you have requested a silent line number your number will not be published in the White Pages.

-- third parties as required by or in accordance with any industry code or industry standard registered under the Telecommunication Act 1997 (Cth)
+- third parties as required by or in accordance with any industry code or industry standard registered under the Telecommunications Act 1997 (Cth)